Arres2/Arres2/README.md

-- 🌱 I’m currently learning React JS
 - 🔭 I’m currently working on [Skilnes](https://skilnes.com/)
+- 🤓 I love to learn new things and teach others what I know.
-- ⚡ Fun fact **I dabble with music**
+- ⚡ Fun fact **I dabble with music and have a background in International Business**

 <h3 align="left">Languages and Tools:</h3>